TylerAudet/722/README.md

 C1F_30.pdf![image](https://user-images.githubusercontent.com/77504755/113307082-c1f86100-92d2-11eb-9aca-cd725e8ecf2f.png)

 Coverage was not noticeably reduced by a more stringent filter, so in the interest of calling the fewest false SNPs as possible I filter all samples for quality 30.
 We expected around 200x coverage using the formula coverage = # of reads * length of reads / length of the genome.
 My coverage histogram shows coverage over 200x though, which means there could be duplicated reads from PCR optical duplication.
+It also means we could have copy nuymber variation because some reads have coverage that is double what we expected.
+Copy number variation can be dealt with downstream in programs by imitting the max coverage of reads for programs that call SNPs or calculate Fst.
+Optical duplicates however should be removed before moving on.

 ### Deduplicating the bam files ###

-Because there seem to be erroneous duplication, next I need to remove these optical duplicates.
+Next I need to remove these optical duplicates.
 This is done most commonly with Picard.
 I used the following script:

 ````
 #! /bin/bash